 - Lightning Damage Claim

 In general, try to avoid filing a claim unless it is at least 2x-3x your deductible.

 In general, you usually are ok with one claim in the last 5 years, especially if it is a low penalty claim above.
 Since 1 in 20 homeowners file a home insurance claim each year, there is a reasonable chance of having one claim on your 5 year claim history.
-Two claims in 5 years is where carriers start getting more sensitive and increasing the price a sizable amount.
-Greater than 2 homeowners claims in 5 years is when it starts getting more difficult to find insurance.
+Two claims in 5 years are where carriers start getting more sensitive and start charging more.
+Greater than two insurance claims in the last 5 years makes finding home insurance far more difficult.